November 28, 2017

-Why do we "age" fish?
+Why do we want to know the age of fish?

 The age distribution of fish within a lake provides an indication how healthy stocks are within that lake.
 A broad range of ages is usually a good sign that the stock is doing okay.
 Maybe we don’t see very many (or any) younger fish, indicating a potential problem with recruitment; if we see no older fish, this might indicate unequal fishing pressure or overfishing.
 Over the long term, knowing the age distribution of fish within a system is a key component that managers can use, together with many other environmental factors, to monitor and maintain the health of lakes and other waterbodies around the province.